Is 2020 ALI@Purdue open for applications? What are the application steps?

 Yes, attendees who need special assistance should contact Institute organizers for assistance.

 I’m considering driving to Purdue for the Institute.
 Will parking be made available?

 Parking passes will be available for those who request parking passes for the week.
-A parking deck is located directly across the street from the First Street Towers.
+A parking garage will be available adjacent to the hotel.
 All local transportation needs to the Institute activities will be provided.
-The address of the First Street Towers is 1250 First Street, West Lafayette, IN 47906.

 Can international applicants apply?